tarasshablii/honeycomb-monolith/README.md

 ## Overview

-Honeycomb Monolith is designed with a hexagonal modular structure that isolates domains and data, ideal for evolving into microservices.
+Honeycomb Monolith is designed with a hexagonal modular structure that isolates domains and data, ideal for seamless evolution into microservices.
 This architecture allows for flexible, maintainable, and scalable software development.

 ## Getting Started